 Your Salon Time Will Vary

-You can’t totally predict the time going from dark to blonde takes or the number of trips you’ll be making to the salon.
+You can’t totally predict the time it will take to go from dark to blonde hair.
 “Time will vary per client, as it really depends on how dark their natural hair color is and their desired hair color,” says Cassondra.
 “I always tell my clients that it takes two sittings to get the color right.
-You also may need one to two more follow up appointments for fine-tuning,” she continues.
+You also may need one to two more follow-up appointments for fine-tuning,” she continues.

-It’s easy to forget because it happens so gradually, but your hair color is continuously changing, which Cass explains is due to the impact of heat styling, sun exposure, how often you wash your hair and the type of products that you are using.
+It’s easy to forget because it happens so gradually, but your hair color is continuously changing, which Cass explains is due to the impact of heat styling, sun exposure, how often you wash your hair, and the type of products that you are using.
 “The key is to spread out the process to keep the integrity of your hair,” she says.
-Cass recommends a Redken Shades EQ Gloss treatment to her clients to keep their color looking bright, healthy full of shine in-between their color appointments.

 If your hair is already loaded up with years of dark hair dye, again, Cass stresses that you should take your time.
 “During each color appointment, go one level lighter than the last,” she says “Taking out harsh dark hair colors requires using lightener and stripping agents, so it’s best to take baby steps.”